 We have introduced the following two APIs for the conversion:

 Convert Markdown file to PDF document from storage and return resulting file in response

 Convert Markdown file to PDF document from storage and save resulting file to storage

 Let me give you a quick demonstration of Markdown to PDF conversion using Aspose.PDF Cloud SDK for Python.
 You may check available SDKs and use the SDK of your choice to include the PDF document processing feature in your application without worrying about underlying API calls.

 Tell Us What You Think

-We would love you to hear from you, what you think about Aspose.PDF Cloud REST API?
+We would love to hear from you, what do you think about Aspose.PDF Cloud REST API?
 If you’ve any suggestions or if you need any particular features which you expect our REST API to have, please feel free to drop us a comment below or at the support forum.